Communication

 Although using digital devices contributes to pollution, the most significant ecological impact occurs during the manufacturing process.
 Think about the extraction of minerals, massive water usage, and long assembly chains.
 All of this requires a looooot of energy.
 And since many power plants still rely on coal or gas, large amounts of greenhouse gases are released in the process.

-The short answer: yes, it does.
+The short answer: yes, they do.

 But the longer answer is that the situation is a bit more complex (because nothing is ever simple, right?).
 In reality, sending an email—like any action performed through an internet-connected server—has a carbon footprint.
 The key question is to understand the scale of this pollution, how it fits into the broader digital pollution landscape, and whether solutions exist to reduce its impact.